 By: Tammy LoVecchio, Gulfshore Insurance (Naples & Ft.
 Myers) and Greg Marler, Becker & Poliakoff, P.A., (Naples)

 We were pleased to present a one-hour flood insurance webinar on August 19th.
-Please feel free to view the webinar in its entirety.

 We especially appreciate the interest shown and questions raised by the attendees.
 There were some recurring follow-up questions that warrant brief discussion.